rust-bakery/nom/.github/PULL_REQUEST_TEMPLATE.md

 code, except for documentation typos)
 - a test case reproducing the issue.
 You can write it in [issues.rs](https://github.com/Geal/nom/blob/master/tests/issues.rs)
 - if adding a new combinator, please add code documentation and some unit tests in the same file.
-Also, pelase update the [combinatornator list](https://github.com/Geal/nom/blob/master/doc/choosing_a_combinator.md)
+Also, please update the [combinator list](https://github.com/Geal/nom/blob/master/doc/choosing_a_combinator.md)

 ## Code style